Types of Financial Reporting: VAS/IFRS Guidance and Data Automation Solutions

 • Concept and meaning: Shows the cash flows in and out of a business over a given period of time.
 Provides information about the business's ability to generate cash, its ability to pay, and its ability to use cash to invest and expand its operations.

 • Types of cash flows: Cash flow from operating activities, cash flow from investing activities, cash flow from financing activities.
+Cash flow from operating activities is directly affected by the performance of debt management and input invoice reconciliation.
+Having real-time data helps forecast and manage the cash flow statement more effectively.

 types of financial reports